DW Stadium

-During its first decade the stadium was called JJB Stadium, but it got renamed in 2009 after chairman David Whelan’s DW Sports business.
+The stadium got renamed in 2009 after chairman David Whelan’s DW Sports business.

 The walk to the stadium should take less than 30 minutes.
-Alternatively one can take almost any bus going south-west.
+Alternatively, you can take almost any bus going south-west.
 The ride from Wigan Bus station only takes 5 minutes.
 Get off at Wigan pier and walk a further 15 minutes.
 Bus 628, 664, and 665 stop closer to the stadium, on Scot Lane.
-Get off at stop Laithwaite, and walk 5 to 10 minutes.
+Get off at stop Laithwaite and walk 5 to 10 minutes.

 Address: DW Stadium, Loire Drive, Wigan, WN5 0UZ